 2/ SURFPOINT & BRIDGE VIEW

 Continue your way and pass by city’s surf point at Varunulaa Raalhugandu.
 This surf spot is one of the most reputed and difficult surf spot in Maldives.
-Unfortunately the government decided to close down “temporary?” the surf spot due the construction works of the “China-Maldives friendship bridge” linking Male’ to Hulhumale (bridge to open in 2018).
+Admire the “China-Maldives friendship bridge” linking Male’ to Hulhumale and opened in 2018.

 3/ MALE SWIMMING TRACK